privacytools/privacytools.io/contact.md

 For complete transparency, software and providers will only be considered for this website after discussions take place on either of the above platforms.

-We're now on Matrix!
+We're on Matrix!
 Join us at `#general:privacytools.io` to chat with us and other members about this site and privacy in general.
 If you need a Matrix account, you can sign up with our own homeserver (`https://chat.privacytools.io`) using [riot.privacytools.io](https://riot.privacytools.io/) or any Matrix client!

 ## Abuse